Kulturleben/pretix-docker-compose/QWEN.md

 ## Deployment on Dokploy

 This repository has been configured to be deployable on [Dokploy](https://dokploy.com), an open-source self-hosted platform for container deployments.
-The setup now uses Dokploy's default Traefik reverse proxy instead of Nginx.
+The setup uses Dokploy's default Traefik reverse proxy for automatic routing and SSL termination.

 ### Dokploy Deployment Steps